When to talk about life insurance

 The arrival of a newborn baby means excitement, perhaps a few sleepless nights, and increased financial responsibilities.
 Getting life insurance as a new parent means that should the worst happen and one of you passes away, there will be funds in place to help cover things like housing costs and nursery fees to your children’s hobbies and activities as they grow up.

 It’s worth remembering that life insurance is designed not just for couples, but anyone whose death would financially affect their dependants, such as older parents or other family members.
-Of course, you could be handed these responsibilities at any stage of life, so if your mother or father rely on you financially, deciding how to talk to your parents about life insurance is worth thinking about.
+Of course, you could be handed these responsibilities at any stage of life, so if your mother or father rely on you financially, deciding how to include your partner in conversations about their care is worth thinking about.

 Tips for talking about life insurance